Sneak Peek: Fair Play

 He took her proffered hand and bowed punctiliously over it.
 “I see Muncey has secured a porter.
 May I take your portmanteau?”

 “Yes, thank you.
 I must own I am glad not to be the only one offended by the general smell,” Eliza said with a mischievous look.
-“It took me quite by surprise, for I doubt even Kingston is ever so noisesome as this.”
+“It quite took me by surprise, for I doubt even Kingston is ever so noisesome as this.”

 Mr. Findlay’s smile was pained.
 “It is the stagnant nature of the Basin, ma’am.
 The problem has yet to be solved, though I know not what has been attempted.
 But you may rest assured that the smell does not extend farther than the city, and the problem certainly does not afflict other English ports.”